flytbase/flytdocs/source/docs/FlytPOD/FlytPOD_Quickstart.rst

     Click :ref:`here<ESC_calibration>` to know more about ESC Calibration.

 27. After finishing ESC Calibration gracefully shutdown the FlytPOD and remove the Battery.
-28. Power the FlytPOD and ESCs back on before you move to the next steps.
+28. Power the FlytPOD and ESCs back on before you move on to the next steps.
 29. Select **Motor testing** in top-menu of FlytConsole's **Motor Config** page.

-    .. warning:: No propellers please during setup!
+    .. warning:: Do not use propellers during setup!

     You can test the direction of rotation and order of the motors here.
 Click on the motors to make them rotate and check the direction of rotation of the corresponding motor on your vehicle.